- Wholebody Focusing

 c) Thank you so much for the sessions we had today and yesterday.
 I found them very useful, rich and enlightening.
 As well as tender and sweet.
 Ania Hardy, Singer/Songwriter, one-to-one sessions

-f) “Really lovely calm space.
-I enjoyed having the leaves, apples and salt candle on the table.
+e) “Really lovely calm space.
 I felt it was quite calming and inspiring during the drawing session.
 I feel a lot calmer now than when I arrived.
 I think the Focusing part was more important to me than the outcome of the drawings.
-Thank you. ” Anon, workshop participant.
+Thank you.”
+Anon, workshop participant.